hello-maker/JTVAE_Python3/molvae/README.md

 This gives you the vocabulary of cluster labels over the dataset `all.txt`.

 ## Training
-We trained VAE model in two phases:
+They trained VAE model in two phases:
-1. We train our model for three epochs without KL regularization term (So we are essentially training an autoencoder).
+1. They train our model for three epochs without KL regularization term (So we are essentially training an autoencoder).
 Pretrain our model as follows (with hidden state dimension=450, latent code dimension=56, graph message passing depth=3):
+(`cd JTVAE_Python3`)
 ```
 mkdir pre_model/
-CUDA_VISIBLE_DEVICES=0 python pretrain.py --train ../data/zinc/train.txt --vocab ../data/zinc/vocab.txt \
+CUDA_VISIBLE_DEVICES=0 python molvae/pretrain.py --train ../data/zinc/train.txt --vocab ../data/zinc/vocab.txt \
 --hidden 450 --depth 3 --latent 56 --batch 40 \
 --save_dir pre_model/
 ```